hejtmy/two-worlds-analysis/Report/final-results.md

 ### Participants

-A total of 68 undergraduate students at UC Davis particiapted in the second experiment.
-27 participants didn't finish due to motion sickness and 2 were removed due to a technical failure of the real world tracking system.
-Analyses were then conducted on a final set of 41 (14 female) with mean age of 20 (SD = 1.5).
+A total of 70 undergraduate students at UC Davis particiapted in the second experiment.
+27 participants didn't finish due to motion sickness.
+Analyses were then conducted on a final set of 41 (14 female) participants(M = 19.951 , SD = 1.548).

 | condition |   no|  yes|  percent|
 |:----------|----:|----:|--------:|